TraeMazza/HTB/granny/README.md

 My First HtB writeup!

 This is an easy Windows box and a good one to start learning with.
+Granny's exploit path to SYSTEM can be achieved exclusively from Metasploit's public exploits and is good to learn basic Metasploit fucntinoality with.

-## Nmap
+## Port Scanning with Nmap

 We start the CTF with an initial nmap scan to check for open ports/services (-sV) on default nmap ports and run default scripts (-sC) then output the results in all formats (-oA).
 ```